What should you think about before starting therapy?

 You need to feel sure enough about the person you choose to be your therapist, that they’re on your side, going to help you, to sustain you through the work.
 This is not an easy task on which you are about to embark.

-When chosen, make sure you feel comfortable with your therapist.
-Approach the relationship as a partnership and be an active participant.
+Once chose, approach the relationship as a partnership and be an active participant.